shalforb/film_rec_API/readme.md

 ## Flask-JWT-Extended

 Authentication and authorization are other critical aspects of web application security.
 Flask-JWT-Extended provides support for JSON Web Tokens (JWT) in Flask.
 JWTs are a secure and efficient method of transferring data between two parties.
-In this application, JWTs are used to authenticate users and ensure that they are authorized to access certain routes in the application.
+In this application, JWTs are used to authenticate users and ensure that they are authorised to access certain routes in the application.

 ## psycopg2